opendocsg/slw-judgments-backfill/2017_SGHC_72/report.md

 **Whether Goh PK, Wong and CPKPL conspired with intent to injure CLAM by unlawful means**

-48     The elements of unlawful means conspiracy are as follows: (a) there must be a combination of two or more persons to do certain acts; (b) the alleged conspirators must have the intention to cause damage or injury to the plaintiff by those acts; (c) the acts must be unlawful; (d) the acts must be performed in furtherance of the agreement; and (e) the plaintiff must have suffered loss as a result of the conspiracy ( _EFT Holdings, Inc and another v Marinteknik Shipbuilders (S) Pte Ltd and another_ [2014] 1 SLR 860 at [112]).
+48     The elements of unlawful means conspiracy are as follows: (a) there must be a combination of two or more persons to do certain acts; (b) the alleged conspirators must have the intention to cause damage or injury to the plaintiff by those acts; (c) the acts must be unlawful; (d) the acts must be performed in furtherance of the agreement; and (e) the plaintiff must have suffered loss as a result of the conspiracy ( _EFT Holdings, Inc and another v Marinteknik Shipbuilders (S) Pte Ltd and another_ <span class="citation">[2014] 1 SLR 860</span> at [112]).

-49     A company may conspire with its director even if the director in question is the alter ego of the company and the agreement or combination between the company and the director is established by attributing the director’s mental state to the company: _The Wellness Group Pte Ltd and another v OSIM International Ltd and others and another suit_ [2016] 3 SLR 729 at [209], citing Gary Chan Kok Yew and Lee Pey Woan, _The Law of Torts in Singapore_ (Academy Publishing, 2nd Ed, 2016) at para 15.056.
+49     A company may conspire with its director even if the director in question is the alter ego of the company and the agreement or combination between the company and the director is established by attributing the director’s mental state to the company: _The Wellness Group Pte Ltd and another v OSIM International Ltd and others and another suit_ <span class="citation">[2016] 3 SLR 729</span> at [209], citing Gary Chan Kok Yew and Lee Pey Woan, _The Law of Torts in Singapore_ (Academy Publishing, 2nd Ed, 2016) at para 15.056.

 50     In view of my earlier findings, I concluded that Goh PK and GPKPL had conspired to injure CLAM by means of the breach of confidentiality, and I dismissed the conspiracy claim against Wong.